Kinsa/cribbage-board-app-tokens/README.md

 3. Install the project: `npm install`
 4. Edit the token definitions in `tokens/design-tokens.tokens.json`
 5. Create any unit tests for functionality using Mocha and Chai in the `test/` directory
    a.
-Run tests with `npx mocha`
+Run tests with `npx mocha`, `npm run test`, or `mise run test` (they all run the same thing)
 6. Lint and fix code `mise run lint`
 7. Format code according to the prettier rules `mise run format`
 8. Run `npm run build` to regenerate outputs
-9. Commit the token source and build files
+9. Commit the token source and build files - linting will be ran and files formatted using prettier before you can commit
-10. Submit a pull request to the `develop` branch
+10. Push and submit a pull request to the `develop` branch - tests will be run before you can push

 ## Publishing